scc-digitalhub/docs/user/docs/tasks/services.md

 - Kubernetes **backend service** to be exposed (select it from the dropdown list and **port** will automatically be provided).
 - **Hostname** defines the full domain name under which the service will be exposed.
 By default, it refers to the `services` subdomain.
 If your instance of the platform is found in the `example.com` domain, this field's value could be `myservice.services.example.com`.
 - Relative **path prefix** to expose the service on.
 - **Rewrite path prefix** to rewrite the path of the request.
 -
 - **Authentication** information.
 Currently, services may be
-    - unprotected (``None``) or
+  - unprotected (`None`) or
-    - protected with ``Basic`` authentication, specifying the secret with the httpwd credentials.
+  - protected with `Basic` authentication, specifying the secret with the httpwd credentials.
-    - protected with ``ApiKey`` authentication, specifying the secret with the token name / token value pairs and the header name.
+  - protected with `ApiKey` authentication, specifying the secret with the token name / token value pairs and the header name.
-    - protected with ``JWT`` configuration, specifying the information about JWKS, issuer, optional audiences to check and claim mapping.
+  - protected with `JWT` configuration, specifying the information about JWKS, issuer, optional audiences to check and claim mapping.